 2022 | DEUS ~ human(ity) centered AI

 Responsible AI | Research-Through-Design | Generative Prototyping | Web Application | Mock-ups | Figma

 Creative data-collection on patient stress levels through a gamified MRI preparation experience

-This design project was about designing for creative and human data collection through making an MRI preparation experience.
-Combining gamified preparation and data collection could be valuable tools in improving the patients MRI experience.
-The question became if and how the gamified experience could influence collected anxiety data.
+In this design project I explored designing for creative and human data collection through making an MRI preparation experience.
+The idea was that combining gamified preparation and data collection could be valuable tools in improving the patients MRI experience.
+However, the question became if and how the gamified experience could influence collected anxiety data?

-A comparative study was set up to measure the influence of gamified and traditional data collection interfaces on data collection of patient stress levels.
-The highly interactive prototypes for both experimental conditions were built using Unity and HTML with to a database to store the collected data.
-The setup allowed to perform the experiment remotely, while the game experience collected all the needed data.
+To test this I setup a comparative study to measure the influence of gamified and traditional data collection interfaces on data collection of patient stress levels.
+For both conditions I develop a highly interactive prototype from scratch.
+The prototypes were connected to a database which collected user data in the background and allowed to perform the experiment remotely.
 The experiment helped to show how the gamified experience improved the user experience while not influeing the data collection on patient stress levels.